thoughtworks/HeartBeat/docs/src/pages/en/dev-center/flow-diagrams.md

     :get buildInfos by leadTimeEnv.id;
     partition "Generate leadTimeCsvData "{
       partition "filter buildInfos "{
-        :convert each buildInfo to deployInfo;
+        :convert buildInfo where name is step.name and buildInfo.state is passed/failed to deployInfo;
         if(check if the commitId in deployInfo is not empty) then (yes) :return buildInfos;
         endif
       }
       :iterate over buildInfos;
-        :convert each buildInfo to deployInfo;
+        :convert buildInfo where name is step.name and buildInfo.state is passed/failed to deployInfo;
         :output buildInfo, deployInfo/
         :get commitInfo through deployInfo.commitId and repoId;
         :output commitInfo /
         partition "Generate leadTimeInfos from pipelineLeadTimeList"{
           :filter pipelineLeadTimeList with pipelineName equals to leadTimeEnv.name;
           if(filtered pipelineLeadTimeList not empty) then (yes)
-            :filter leadTime in pipelineLeadTime with commitId equals to deployInfo.commitId;
+            if(filter leadTime in pipelineLeadTime with commitId equals to deployInfo.commitId) then (yes) :return leadTimes;
+            endif
           endif
           :output leadTimeInfo/
         }